Hilary Onek

 Hilary Obaloker Onek (born 5 May 1948) is a Ugandan engineer and politician.
 He is the current Minister for Relief, Disaster Preparedness and Refugees in the Ugandan Cabinet.
 He was appointed to that position on 27 May 2013.
 He replaced Tarsis Kabwegyere.
 Prior to that, Hilary Onek served as the Minister for Energy & Minerals, from 16 February 2009 until 27 May 2011.
 Before that, he served as Uganda's Minister of Agriculture, Animal Industry & Fisheries from 2006 to 2009.
 He is also the elected Member of Parliament (MP) representing Lamwo County, Lamwo District.
 He was first elected to Parliament in 2001.

-History
+Early life

 Onek Hilary was born on 5 May 1948, the second born to Samson Okello Otto, son of Rwot Damwoy of Pakala Clan in Palabek Gem and Mrs. Jera Ayoo, daughter of Rwot Onyanga, the Paramount Chief of Palabek, one of the six chieftaincies of Lamwo County.
 The Pakala Clan are largely found in Gem, Lokung and a few in parts of South Sudan, along the border with Palabek and Lokung.
 In the olden days, the Rwodi or Royal Acholi families arranged marriages of their children.

 Mze Samson Okello Otto was serving in the King's African Rifles (KAR) in Kenya during 1946 when he married Mama Ayoo.
 He left the Army in 1954 and joined the Public Works Department (PWD) at Entebbe and later worked in different parts of Uganda, including Mubende, Hoima, Soroti and Moroto.
 Mze Otto moved with his family wherever duty took him.